Did you know that your version of Internet Explorer is out of date?

 Imagine a play created by blind and sighted artists.
 Imagine a play developed with a love of improvisation, sound, the absurd, and the uncertain.

-PERCEPTUAL ARCHAEOLOGY (or How To Travel Blind) is designed and created for blind and sighted audiences.
+PERCEPTUAL ARCHAEOLOGY (OR HOW TO TRAVEL BLIND) is designed and created for blind and sighted audiences.

 The Fire and Rescue Team is an artist-led performance collective, co-founded and helmed by theatre artists Alex Bulmer and Leah Cherniak.